blairtcg/hikari/content/_index.md

     heading:
       title: "Blair · Hikari Docs"
       content: >-
-        The official documentation for **Blair** — your all-in-one Discord bot.
+        The official documentation for **Blair** — your Anime TCG Discord bot.
         Commands, configuration, and release notes — all in one place.
       width: 7
     background: